 Her interviews have featured in the Communications of the ACM news, IEEE Software, and by the Ministry of Science and Innovation (New Zealand), InfoQ, etc.

-Rashina served as the Research Chair of the International Conference on Agile and Lean Software Methods (Agile India 2012).
-She regularly co-chairs the CHASE workshop at ICSE and serves on the program committee of various conferences, such as XP20xx, Agile20xx, and journals.
-Rashina also serves as the Chair of the IEEE NZ North Computer Society and Women in Engineering chapters.
+Rashina served as the Research Chair of the International Conference on Agile and Lean Software Methods 2012.
+She regularly co-chairs the CHASE workshop at ICSE and serves on the program committee of various conferences, such as XP20xx, Agile20xx, and IEEE TSE, IEEE Software, IST, ESE journals.
+Rashina also serves as the Chair of the IEEE NZ North Computer Society.

-Previously, she was a Post-Doc Researcher and Lecturer at the School of Engineering and Computer Science at Victoria University of Wellington, New Zealand.
+Previously, she was a Post-Doc Fellow and Lecturer at the School of Engineering and Computer Science at Victoria University of Wellington, New Zealand.
 Rashina graduated with PhD in Computer Science from Victoria University of Wellington, New Zealand (2011).
 Her PhD thesis focused on “Self-Organizing Agile Teams” in the area of Agile Software Development.
 She received her Bachelors of Science in Computer Science summa-cum-laude from Louisiana State University, USA (GPA: 3.93/4.00) She has both academic and practical software development experience and is a Certified Scrum Master (2009).